cfpb/consumerfinance.gov/docs/page-search.md

 ### Building the index

-With the `Document` class created for your model in a `documents.py` module within a Django app listed in `INSTALLED_APPS`, all that is left to do is to use the [django-elasticsearch-dsl management commands](https://django-elasticsearch-dsl.readthedocs.io/en/latest/management.html) to rebuild the index:
+With the `Document` class created for your model in a `documents.py` module within a Django app listed in `INSTALLED_APPS`, all that is left to do is to use the [django-opensearch-dsl management commands](https://django-opensearch-dsl.readthedocs.io/en/latest/management/) to rebuild the index:

 ```shell
 ./cfgov/manage.py search_index --create --models [app]